 Our vision is to be “loving, growing, serving”.
 Sound safeguarding practice helps is a long way in doing this.

 All members of our PCC, along with the incumbent, have a duty of care to ensure the protection of the vulnerable in their church community.
 As charity trustees PCC members are legally accountable for ensuring good safeguarding practice in the parish and that safeguarding is a governance priority.
 Safeguarding Responsibilities of the PCC and Incumbent.
 The national church document Know your Safeguarding Role further describes the specific tasks and responsibilities of other roles in the church.

 A Safeguarding Report is brought annually to the Annual Parochial Church Meeting which outlines a summary of the key steps that the PCC have taken to have “due regard” for safeguarding in the church.
 This may include steps taken during the year to ensure a safer environment for all e.g. Risk Assessments, Safer Recruitment Practice.
 A Self Audit is completed each year.

-The new national training guidance which is anticipated in May 2019 will make Core 1 safeguarding training mandatory for PCC members.
+The new national training guidance make Core 1 safeguarding training mandatory for PCC members.